 We know how powerful press releases can be for reputation management.
 In this second part of our press release series, we’re examining how to write a press release that journalists and readers will actually pay attention to.

 Of course, simply being newsworthy just isn’t enough.
-To make sure that your press release gets seen, shared, and makes a difference for your online reputation, you’ll have to write a killer release.
+To make sure that your press release gets seen, shared, and improves your brand’s corporate reputation, you’ll have to write a killer release.
 We asked experts to share their recommendations for writing a release that gets results.
 They told us that getting to the point with concise, helpful information is the most effective way to write a press release.
 But of course, there’s more to it than that.
 Read on to learn about these points and more for making your press release stand out among the crowd.

 How to Write a Press Release That Stands Out